short stories, comment, articles, humour and photography

 Lying on his unmade bed fully-clothed he gazed at the door.
 The same scene playing through his mind over and over.
 Like a video loop.
 The amphetamine stare in Rab’s eyes as they entered the Glasgow bank.
 His gun wavering in the air.
 An unfamiliar strain to his voice when demanding money.
 A terrified cashier handing stacks of crisp new notes over the counter one by one.
 However quick, not quick enough for Rab.
 Eddie stuffing them into a canvas holdall.
-The armed policeman bursting through the door, yelling at them to surrender their weapons and get down onto the floor.
+An armed police officer bursting through the door, yelling at them to surrender their weapons and get down onto the floor.
 A deafening crack.
-The dying officer crumpling.
+The officer crumpling.
 The grin on Rab’s face.
-A second crack.
-The grin transforming.
+The second crack as the policeman’s gun went off.
+Rab’s grin transforming.
 The dreadful look of incomprehension replacing it.
 Those last few moments.
 Slow motion.
 Rab clutching his torn entrails, blood gushing between his fingers.
 Rewind.
 Blood gushing between his fingers.
 The horrible finality of the gun clattering against tiles.
 A sound Eddie would never forget.
 Nor the awful eternity of the ensuing silence, shattered by a woman’s scream.
 No matter how many times it played the end was always the same.

 He knew he couldn’t stay in his room forever.
 And was just postponing the inevitable for as long as possible.
 “Ye shouldnae ha’ loaded the fucking gun,” he whispered.
 “I told ye not to.
 But ye wouldnae listen, wouldya?
 Ye had to go and load it.”
 But Rab was no longer there to hear him.